 While I may not have official data to present, I do have anecdotal evidence of success.
 Firstly, of the 21 students of the inaugural cohort, all 21 graduated.
 My goal was to ensure I put the students first regardless of their chosen delivery format.
 Putting the student first was important because I wanted future career opportunities to be realistic for all students, regardless of their chosen delivery method.
 It was my intention that regardless of whether students were in class, joining synchronously or viewing the class afterwards, they would have the appropriate skills to help future clients navigate complex systems.
 I'm excited to share that many students across modalities of delivery have obtained meaningful employment, which I’m defining as employment in a helping-related profession.
 Some students were hired at the same agency where they completed their field placement.
-Some students have chosen to continue their studies in a similar helping related profession (e.g. Social Services), while others have chosen an unrelated educational path.
+Some students chose to continue their studies in a similar helping-related profession (e.g. Social Services), while others chose an unrelated educational path.

 It was a rewarding challenge as some students came into the program without any prior experience in a helping profession.
 Some of the students who got hired in a helping-related profession after the program came from a science background (e.g. Microbiology).
 It was thrilling to see evidence (via being hired!) that I had helped to equip the students with relevant skills that the workplace deemed valuable.
 I think this speaks to the potential of the program as not only an introduction to the helping profession but as a way for helping professionals to finesse their skills.